-The LEAD WT (Leadership Education and Development) Program was created to challenge high achieving students to further develop their leadership potential.
-The first cohort of LEAD Scholars will begin the program in August of 2012, thanks to a generous grant from the Texas Pioneer Foundation.
+About LEAD WT The LEAD WT (Leadership Education and Development) Program was created to challenge high achieving students to further develop their leadership potential.
+The first cohort of LEAD Scholars began the program in August of 2012, thanks to a generous grant from the Texas Pioneer Foundation.

-This program will take two years to complete, and will include three main areas: academic, student service, and real world application.
+This program takes two years to complete, and includes three main areas: academic, student service, and real world application.

 - Real World Application: Students will complete an internship experience, and will participate in activities such as an etiquette dinner, networking events, and public speaking opportunities.